-A billing company will help you in preparing claims for reimbursement by insurance companies or private payers.
+A billing company will help you prepare reimbursement claims by insurance companies or private payers.

 Provides professional advice:

-Since the medical company is composed of a professional team, so they always provide professional advice on how to manage chronic illness or disabilities.
+Since the medical company is composed of a professional team, they always provide professional advice on managing chronic illness or disabilities.

 What is radiology billing?